 But in standard hotels, you will get a variety of cuisines.
 But in higher altitudes, you should be very careful in choosing what you eat.
 And you must carry water purifiers for your health reasons.

-The costs of accommodations and food vary according to places and the season of the trek.
+The costs of accommodations and food in Everest Base Camp trek vary according to places and the season.
 The lodges in lower elevations are quite cheaper than in higher lodges.
 On average, you can get reasonable accommodations and lodges for around US $25- US $30 per day.

 If you want to spend extra, you can spend as much up to Namche Bazar.
 While in higher altitudes, you do not get to spend except for food and lodges.